BrooklinJazz/tested_cell/README.md

 # TestedCell

-A Tested Kino SmartCell for Livebook
+A Tested Kino SmartCell for Livebook.

+Run tests on an Elixir Cell without revealing the tests or writing a significant amount of ExUnit boilerplate.

 ## Installation